doubleangels/redact/README.md

   <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/3.png" alt="Screenshot of Redact" width="250">
 </p>

-# Redact
+# Redact: Privacy & Metadata Remover

-Redact is a simple yet powerful app that removes hidden metadata (EXIF data) from your photos and videos before you share them online.
-This essential privacy tool eliminates personal information that could otherwise be exposed when posting on social media and other platforms.
+Protect your privacy with Redact - the powerful yet simple app that removes all EXIF metadata from photos and videos before sharing online.
+Prevent location tracking, hide device information, and secure your personal data when posting on social media platforms.

 **Take control of your digital footprint and share content on your terms!**